pandas-dev/pandas/doc/source/categorical.rst

 Renaming categories
 ~~~~~~~~~~~~~~~~~~~

-Renaming categories is done by assigning new values to the ``Series.cat.categories`` property or
+Renaming categories is done by assigning new values to the
-by using the :func:`Categorical.rename_categories` method:
+``Series.cat.categories`` property or by using the
+:meth:`~pandas.Categorical.rename_categories` method:

 .. ipython:: python